kartonfarkas/api_docs/source/suite/emails/conditions.rst

        ]
    }

+Where:

-Where *condName* is a placeholder to use in the email’s HTML or TEXT source.
+* *condName* is a placeholder to use in the email’s HTML or TEXT source

 Errors
 ------